 At the same time as reducing acquisition costs, maximising all revenue opportunities is vital.

-- Weekday revenue: The end of the Summer season also means that less visitors stay during the week.
+- Weekday revenue: The end of the Summer season also means that fewer visitors stay during the week.
 Along with the continually depressed business travel market, this means that weekdays particularly need a boost.

 - Weekend revenue: The remaining demand is heavily concentrated on weekend stays, with 1 night Saturday stays the most popular.
 Maximising revenue from travellers booking these dates is vital.